Dawn of nitride ferroelectric semiconductors for next-generation electronics

 The breakthrough reported by Mi and his team of postdoctoral researchers Ping Wang and Ding Wang was to create high-quality, controllable and tunable ferroelectric ScAlN semiconductors with a pure wurtzite crystal structure, using MBE processing.

 Creating new materials by MBE involves significant trial and error as researchers test different substances to see how they interact under controlled conditions.
 Individual layers of material may be merely an atom thick, and many variables can impact the outcome.
-But once the recipe is known, it can be repeated for high-volume manufacturing of semiconductors devices like transistors.
+But once the recipe is known, it can be repeated for high-volume manufacturing of semiconductor devices like transistors.

 Through their unique process, Mi’s team was able to precisely control both the current leakage in the materials and their electrical polarization.
 They anticipate being able to scale their devices into the nanometer regime.